wp-plugins/microblog-poster/readme.txt

     6. For 'Application type', select 'Web application'.
-    For 'Authorized Javascript Origins', enter your blog url (ex: http://www.yourblog.com) For 'Authorized Redirect Uri', enter the Url when you're on the settings of MicroblogPoster.<br />
+    For 'Authorized Javascript Origins', enter your blog url (ex: http://www.yourblog.com) For 'Authorized Redirect Uri', enter the Url when you're on the settings of MicroblogPoster.
-    It is something like http://www.yourblog.com/wp-admin/options-general.php?page=microblogposter.php<br />
+    It is something like http://www.yourblog.com/wp-admin/options-general.php?page=microblogposter.php
     Click 'Create Client ID'.

     7. Copy the Client ID and Client secret and configure your account under MicroblogPoster.